hanstxu/json_cpp/README.md

 A lightweight JSON library for C++.

+The most important files are: *JSONInterface.h*, *JSONArray.h*, *JSONObject.h*, *JSONArray.cpp*, *JSONObject.cpp*.

+*Makefile* contains commands to build those files into a linux static library.
+*example.cpp* is a sample program that showcases how to use the library.

+If you don't use linux or want to use your own IDE, you can just add the five files at the top to integrate the library.

 ## How to Build and Link

 **TL;DR**: To build the JSON library and the example source code that uses it,